grumat/BmpTrace2Win/README.md

 Just that simple.

-Note that you could probably use the tool in an Eclipse or VSCode IDE, but the details you will have to try to solve yourself, as I see no reason to *downgrade* my almost perfect development environment to check for other possibilities.
+Note that you could probably use the tool in an Eclipse or VSCode IDE, but the details you will have to try yourself, as I see no reason to *downgrade* my almost perfect development environment to check for other possibilities.

 ## Setup